Social Media Strategy: A Must-Have in Every 2019 Marketing Budget

 How can you present this value to your boss to convince him/her that social media is no longer a nice-to-have, but a must-have?

 We compiled these reasons as a starting point for you to leverage in your upcoming budgeting conversation:

 - Consistent conversations with customers.
 Only a few years ago, companies paid a whole lot of money conducting focus groups and other sorts of market research to get inside of their customers’ heads and be able to understand their needs and wants.
 With social media, you can actually have live conversations with your clients, ask them questions, get their insights, and fully understand their perspectives.

 - Build a Loyal Following.
 Sales are always nice.
 But repeat business is priceless.
 Every company dreams of having repeat customers that will make multiple purchases throughout the years.
 Through social media, you can start building relationships with your customers, gain trust and loyalty, and offer them much more value than solely your service or product.
 By having that relationship, they are more inclined to make a second or third purchase because of their pleasant first experience.

 - Brings traffic to the website.
 The first step of the classic lead generation funnel is to build awareness to direct traffic to your website.
 By creating and sharing content on social media channels, you are making that first impression on potential customers that will lead them back to your website where the lead nurturing process continues.
-A great example of that is a recent case with one of our existing clients.
-The website referral rate from Facebook alone increased by 34% in a month period just by dedicating more time and effort on Facebook.
 So instead of placing all your eggs in one sales basket, you should invest some into social media and start generating those potential leads.